nath1295/LLMFlex/docs/markdown/llmflex/Models/Cores/openai_core.md

         api_key (Optional[str], optional): If using OpenAI api, API key should be provided.
 Defaults to None. model_id (Optional[str], optional): If using OpenAI api or using an api with multiple models, please provide the model to use.
 Otherwise 'gpt-3.5-turbo' or the first available model will be used by default.
 Defaults to None. tokenizer_id (Optional[str], optional): If not using OpenAI api, repo_id to get the tokenizer from HuggingFace must be provided.
-Defaults to None. tokenizer_kwargs (Dict[str, Any], optional): If not using OpenAI api, kwargs can be passed to load the tokenizer from HuggingFace.
-Defaults to dict().
+Defaults to None. tokenizer_kwargs (Optional[Dict[str, Any]], optional): If not using OpenAI api, kwargs can be passed to load the tokenizer from HuggingFace.
+Defaults to None.

     ### Ancestors (in MRO)